Arranging Scenes In The Stripboard View

 TIP: You may find it useful to change your device orientation when arranging the scene order.
 In Landscape mode you can read more information for each scene, whereas in Portrait mode you can see more of the strips.

-To move multiple strips at once enter Schedule mode, then tap the middle of a strip, each strip lights up as it is selected.
+To move multiple strips at once enter Schedule mode, then tap several strips.

+Each strip lights up as it is selected.
 Tap a strip again to deselect it.
-The navbar shows how many strips you currently have selected.
+The navbar shows how many strips are selected.

 TIP: This is a great way of, say, gathering all the shots for a specific location together, or moving all the shots for a particular shooting day to a new place in the schedule if the order changes.